JoshCobra/Front-End-Developer/Stage-1/Tips.md

   Keep your HTML, CSS, and JavaScript responsibilities distinct.
 Avoid placing too many inline styles within HTML and opt for defining your styles in CSS files instead.

 - **Use Platforms Like CodePen for Incremental Testing**
-  Take advantage of tools like CodePen to experiment with HTML, CSS, and JavaScript in real time.
+  Take advantage of tools like CodePen to experiment with HTML, CSS, and JavaScript in real-time.
 These platforms also make it easy to share and review code with others.

 - **Implement Version Control Best Practices**
   Use Git or other version control systems to effectively track changes in your code.
 Version control is essential for managing project history and collaborating with others.